Don’t let the Royal National Park be used to clear hundreds of trees for private commercial development!

 Bundeena Coast Eco Lodge Development, Spring Gully.

 The NPWS are re-exhibiting the road access proposal until 4 August 2017.
 NPWS advise that re-exhibition is due to errors with the originally exhibited material and requests objectors to lodge fresh submissions.
+Location diagram.

 The Land and Environment Court requires the National Parks and Wildlife Service (NPWS) to determine whether it will permit road access through the Royal National Park to the proposed Bundeena Coast Eco-lodge on the former Scout land at Spring Gully, Bundeena.
 The Minister for the Environment will decide on an application from a private commercial party to convert and extend the fire trail at the Bundeena entrance to the Coast Track into a 480m long road (built to public road standard), through the Royal National Park.